fracturedface/docs/LUM-700-DOM/README.md

 # Luma Camera Documentation

+Documentation on configuring the LUM-700-DOM-IPH-WH camera to work with custom NVR systems that support RTSP streams.
+This documentation may work on other cameras in the Luma series as well.

 **Please Note:** This documentation was written and tested to work with an older firmware version.
 The newer Luma cameras ship with firmware that makes you set a username & password on first boot versus the hardcoded `admin/admin` credentials outlined here.
 When resetting theese cameras, you may be able to set a custom password, but I am not sure if this is true or not.

 ## Specifications: